zaheer-amd/odinProject/README.md

 # odinProject
-Establishing the foundation of MERN Stack and learning about JavaScript in backend.
+Establishing the foundation of MERN Stack and learning about using JavaScript as a backend development language.